Website Privacy Statement

 How can I see what information ACWW holds about me?

-Under certain laws and regulations ACWW might be asked to disclose information to government agencies or employees.
+Under certain laws and regulations ACWW might be asked to disclose information to regulatory bodies as required by local law.
 By submitting material you authorise ACWW to do this without having to give you prior notice.

 or email email@example.com